uLucasFraga/restassured_for_studies/README.md

 ###### NOTE:
 This data is exposed but as a good practice (security of sensitive data) it would be interesting not to upload (via .gitignore) the file `config.properties` to the project.

-> UP the server_rest to perform the tests
+> UP the ServeRest to perform the tests

 `npx serverest -t 10000`